'Shang-Chi' Star Simu Liu's Unearthed Reddit Posts Spark Controversy Online

 Then, a new calling arose, which was wrapped up in a deep interest in film and television.
 "I was raised as an only child.
 My parents worked a lot.
 I was basically raised on TV and in movies.
 They would drop me off at a movie theatre on a Saturday morning and say, 'Here's $20, knock yourself out,'" he said.
 "And so I would often watch four or five movies every weekend.
 I had always been curious and enamored with that whole industry."

-Reactions From The Star
+Reactions From Simu Liu

 The star has not directly responded to the growing conversation about his social media activity, but, after being tagged into a thread, he did refer to a tweet sent out in 2019.
-He captioned it, "Oh cool this is here."
+He captioned it, "Oh, cool, this is here."

 It is worth noting that this was not originally written in response to any particular issue.
 As of the time of this publication, Liu has not responded in any other form.

-Other MCU Stars Who Have Received Backlashes
+Other MCU Stars Who Have Received Backlash

-Although Liu might be the latest Marvel star to be caught in controversy, he’s far from being the only MCU actor to receive backlashes online.
+Although Simu Liu might be the latest Marvel star to be caught in controversy, he's far from being the only MCU actor to receive backlashes online.

-American Actress Letitia Wright was embroiled in controversy after she shared a video that made unsubstantiated claims about the authenticity and safety of the Covid-19 vaccines.
+American Actress Letitia Wright was embroiled in controversy after she shared a video that made unsubstantiated claims about the authenticity and safety of the COVID-19 vaccines.
 The "Black Panther" star posted a link to a video that said people who took the vaccines would have to "hope it doesn't make extra limbs grow."

 Wright's initial post featured a link to the video alongside the prayer hands emoji.
 This was retweeted more than 3,000 times.